 If you’ve never been one to shy away from an impactful color contrast, turn your sights to the color wheel, and see which shade is opposite the color of your home.
 Be mindful that it doesn’t have to be a direct opposite for a vivid, modern impact.
 In example, while orange and blue are opposite each other on the color wheel, and are indeed a perfect complement, yellow and blue are equally stunning when featured together – and it’s much more likely that you have a yellow home exterior than orange!

-Consider if You’ll Be Selling Soon:
+Consider if You’ll Be Selling Your Home Soon:

 If you have no plans to put your home on the market in the near future, or at all, considering what color will have the widest appeal to prospective buyers can be considered a non-issue.
 However, if you may be listing within the next few years, it can pay to factor that into your decision.
 While you might love the look of brick red gutters with a grey roof and cream colored siding, it may limit interest in your home from buyers with more traditional taste.
 In situations such as these, we recommend opting for a neutral or matching color, incorporating the contrasting colors you enjoy through elements like outdoor furniture and décor, which will come with you when you move.

 There are many home improvement projects for which we would encourage you to consider the DIY path, from refinishing a table, to trying your hand at some light landscaping.
-Not only can you refine your skills and get the satisfaction of a job well done, but you can save some money in the process!

 There are other home repairs, however, that are truly best left to professionals, and gutter installation is among them.
 We know what some of you are likely thinking – “But gutter installation doesn’t seem that hard!”
 And as with so many things in life, things are not always as they seem.